 - Annual costs for the private party to possess and use the property are $250 or more, as determined by fair market value.

 How is LET paid?

-The public entity that charges the fee for the street obstruction permit or other use permit must collect LET from the permit holder (lessee), and report it to the Department of Revenue on their quarterly leasehold excise tax return.
+The public entity that charges the fee for the permit must collect LET from the permit holder (lessee) and report it to the Department of Revenue on their quarterly leasehold excise tax return.